uib/ordbok-api/sqlite.md

 ### `searchtext`

-This is contains the unstructured text found in a dictionary entry.
+This is contains the concatenation of the plain text found in a dictionary entry.
 It can be used to implement full text search for dictionary entries that mention a specific word in its description.

 Field|Type|Comment
 -----|----|---------
-`entry_id` | pk fk | The dictionary entry
-`text` | text | Long string of words
+`entry_id` | pk fk | The dictionary entry text is extracted from `text` | text | lemma + forms + etym + defs + cits